HashMap vs TreeMap vs LinkedHashMap in Java

 2. TreeMap

-implementation that stores elements in sorted order based on the natural ordering of keys (or a custom comparator).
+A TreeMap is a Map implementation that stores elements in sorted order based on the natural ordering of keys (or a custom comparator).
 It is backed by a red-black tree.

 Characteristics of TreeMap: